 ERNEST M. CHANNER MEMORIAL SCHOLARSHIP

-Funded by Marlene Mitchell Gordon, in honor of the memory of her uncle, the late Ernest M. Channer, in 2025, the Ernest M. Channer Memorial Scholarship will grant a $3,000 U.S. Dollar academic scholarship to a qualifying Jamaican student attending university, trade, vocational or graduate school.
+Funded by Marlene Mitchell Gordon, in honor of the memory of her uncle, the late Ernest M. Channer, the Ernest M. Channer Memorial Scholarship grants a $3,000 U.S. Dollar academic scholarship to a qualifying Jamaican student attending university, trade, vocational or graduate school.

 Ernest was a devoted husband and father.
 He cherished family gatherings and never hesitated to assist both family and friends, regardless of the circumstances.
 Throughout his arduous 15-year battle with the rare illness Amyloidosis (Familial) that many of his siblings share, Ernest participated in clinical trials, generously sharing his journey to further the advancement of treatment for this disease.